How to Install VSCodium on Ubuntu Linux

 Update System Package Lists

-First, press Ctrl+Alt+T to open a terminal window, then update your package listings to ensure you have the latest repository information:
+First, open a terminal and update your package listings to ensure you have the latest repository information:

 sudo apt update && sudo apt upgrade

-Next, install the packages needed for repository management and GPG key verification (Ubuntu’s equivalent to Windows digital signatures that verify software authenticity).
-The wget command downloads files from web servers:
+Next, install the packages needed for repository management and GPG key verification:

 Import VSCodium GPG Key

-After installing the dependencies, download and install the GPG key to verify VSCodium packages are authentic.
-This security measure ensures downloaded packages have not been tampered with:
+After installing the dependencies, download and install the GPG key to verify that VSCodium packages are authentic.
+Specifically, this security measure ensures that downloaded packages have not been tampered with:

 Add VSCodium Repository

-Once the GPG key is in place, add the VSCodium repository (a software source, similar to Windows Update combined with the Microsoft Store) to your system.
-Ubuntu 22.04 LTS (Long Term Support) and all newer versions use the modern DEB822 .sources format:
+Once the GPG key is in place, you can add the VSCodium repository to your system.
+Note that Ubuntu 22.04 LTS and all newer versions use the modern DEB822 .sources format:

 Refresh APT Package Index